Pain and Progress

 “Stop it.
 You know the Indians took me.
 They pulled me off my horse.
 I was just looking for my brother.
 He went to the open field with the men from town; they wanted to stop the hired men from… Father doesn't approve.
 He wants to live peacefully with the traders.
 He’s going to whip me when I get home but I don’t care.
 I won’t leave John out there to die; it’s cold at night somebody has to bring him home.”
 I could feel the tears on my face and I felt so hopeless.

 “Cal what are you talking about, nobody’s going to hurt you.
 Nobody is going to lay a hand on you.
 I swear you’re fine.
 You’re here with me and there are no Indians like that any more honey.
 Wake up, keep talking to me.”
 Richard hugged me to him and I could feel the ball of energy in the center of his chest touch my own.
 A happy scene flashed in my mind.

 “What happened to all the happy people?
 The ice and the jello shots; I made green and red.
-You always got beer and meat.
+You always got beer and steaks.
 People brought pies and ice cream.
 All this used to be so easy, what happened to the sunshine?”

 “You took it all the sunshine with you when you left baby.
 Keep your eyes open.
 You have to stay awake Cal.”
 I could feel Richard brush the stray hair off my neck; I could hear the front door opening and Gerald’s quick, light determined steps as they made the wood floors creak.

 “Bring her in here Rich.
 What the hell were you thinking?
 She’s not stable yet.”
 Ivan was breathless and whispery.
 I could see him in fire surrounded by the shapes of dark charred bodies on the floor.

 “God damn it, Rich, what have we done.”
 Ivan had a syringe ready and he shoved it in my arm.
 Then there was nothing but blackness.